 When Emmett was still in occupational therapy, he was doing better.

 I would say that 95% of his time is spent in his underpants.
-If we had to go somewhere, he would get dressed, but the shoes and socks thing would once again be a problem..
+If we had to go somewhere, he would get dressed, and he loves to wear character clothing from popgear.
+Shoes and socks are once again a problem..

 For now, I’m really proud of how far he’s come over the past few years.